Civil defense in Israel

-Civil defense in Israel deals with a variety of military and terrorist threats to the civilian population, which have included concealed bombs such as suicide bombings and car bombs, projectiles such as missiles, rockets and mortars, and hijacking of aircraft, buses and buildings.
+Civil defense in Israel deals with a variety of military and terrorist threats to the civilian population, which have included concealed bombs such as suicide bombings and car bombs, projectiles such as missiles, rockets and mortar shells, and hijacking of aircraft, buses and buildings.
 Threats have originated in all countries and territories bordering Israel (the West Bank, the Gaza Strip, Lebanon, Syria, Jordan and Egypt), as well as Iraq, and an Israeli civil airliner was attacked with missiles in Kenya.
 Perceived threats that have not materialized to date include sustained interruption of the economy, nuclear attack from Iran, and chemical or biological attack from Iraq or elsewhere.

 Institutions and legal frameworks

 1951 civil defense law

 The 1951 civil defense law, revised several times since then, legislates matters pertaining to civil defense.
-The law requires shelters to be built in all homes, residential and industrial buildings.
-The law also establishes the civil defense service, mandates the construction and upkeep of shelters in homes, residential buildings and factories, allows the state to make use of private equipment and humanpower for emergency situations, defines a civil state of alert and lays down rules regarding the use of hazardous materials.
+The law mandates the construction and upkeep of shelters in all homes, residential and industrial buildings.
+The law also establishes the civil defense service, allows the state to make use of private equipment and human power for emergency situations, defines a civil state of alert and lays down rules regarding the use of hazardous materials.

 Home Front Command

 The Israeli Home Front Command was created in February 1992 following the Gulf War.
 Until the establishment of the Command, responsibility for the home front fell under the Civilian Defense’s Chief Officer Corps Command and under Regional Defense.
 During that time, the three regional commands had their own home front commands.
 After the first Persian Gulf War, these organizations were unified and the Home Front Command was created.
 Ever since its creation, there have been great efforts undertaken to turn the Home Front Command into a civilian body, but thus far, all of these have failed.
-It is currently headed by Aluf Yair Golan.
+As of 2008–2011, it was headed by Aluf Yair Golan.